How to monitor your Kubernetes metrics server

 Cluster state metrics

 These metrics show the health and availability of Kubernetes items.
-This information is used to keep track of whether the modules are working as expected.
+They are used to keep track of whether the modules are working as expected.
 These metrics give you high-level information about the cluster and its health and can help identify problems with nodes and pods.
-Cluster state metrics include node status, desired pods, current pods, available pods, unavailable pods.
+Cluster state metrics include node status, desired pods, current pods, available pods, and unavailable pods.

 Resource metrics

-These metrics allow you to understand whether the cluster can handle its workloads, whether it can handle new loads.
+These metrics allow you to understand whether the cluster can handle its workloads and new loads.
 It is possible to track the use of resources at different levels of the cluster.
-This group includes the following metrics: memory requests, memory limits, allocatable memory, memory utilization, CPU requests, CPU limits, allocatable CPU, CPU utilization, disk utilization.
+This group includes the following metrics: memory requests, memory limits, allocatable memory, memory utilization, CPU requests, CPU limits, allocatable CPU, CPU utilization, and disk utilization.

 Control plane metrics

-This group includes metrics that allow you to monitor the operation of the primary services and resources for managing the cluster, such as API server, controller managers, schedulers, data stores.
+This group includes metrics that allow you to monitor the operation of the primary services and resources for managing the cluster, such as API servers, controller managers, schedulers, and data stores.

 How to deploy a metrics server?